Guide to Bar Management →

 $16,670 + $3,334 = $20,004 of total usage, yielding an actual pour cost of 20% ($20,004 usage / $100,000 sales).

 The second thing to keep in mind is that our target pour cost of 16.67% is an average.
 To end up at this number, we need to incorporate how BevSpot Bar’s sales fall into different product categories and decide the best way to divide our pour costs.
 It likely wouldn’t work to consistently price all products across spirits, wine, and beer at 16.67%, knowing what our client base looks like and how our sales spread out.
 So how do we find the right target for each product category that will achieve a total average sales usage of 16.67%?

-Given our customers and sales history (50% of monthly sales are in spirits), we know that we can achieve a lower pour cost in our spirit program compared to our wine and beer program, and our beer program is going to be the least profitable.
-If we were to price our drinks on average to achieve a 10% pour cost on spirits, a 20% pour cost on wine, and a 27% pour cost on beer, this would enable us to achieve our target total sales usage of around $16,700:
+Given our customers and sales history (50% of monthly sales are in spirits), we know that we can achieve a lower pour cost in our spirits compared to our wine and beer, and our beer is going to be the least profitable.
+If we price our drinks on average to achieve a 10% pour cost on spirits, a 20% pour cost on wine, and a 27% pour cost on beer, we would achieve our target inventory usage of around $16,700: